codetalkio/codethoughts.io/posts/2020-03-20-Visual-Studio-Code-on-iPad.md

 I'll assume you have a server running somewhere, that you intend to use for this setup.

-First, SSH into your server, so that we can setup code-server.
+First, SSH into your server, so that we can setup `code-server`.
 We are going to download the latest release from GitHub, and set it up.
-Checkout the latest release at https://github.com/cdr/code-server/releases, and pick the asset for `linux_x86_64`,
+Checkout the latest release at [https://github.com/cdr/code-server/releases](https://github.com/cdr/code-server/releases), and pick the asset for `linux_x86_64`,

 ```bash
 $ ssh user@example.com